kuroji-fusky/pacopanda-drawing-stats/README.md

 ### Why did you create this project?

-It's really not my intention to impress him in general, I'm just a huge fan of his artwork and his unique and adorable art style that I'd want to see how many characters he's drawn since early to mid 2000s but he'd for sure find it interesting as it's more of a fun project to a new hobby of mine, learning not only JavaScript, but also learning a bit of back-end and basic data management in the process of other projects I do.
+Believe it or not, it's not my intention to impress him in general.
+I'm just a huge fan of his artwork and his unique and adorable art style that I'd want to see how many characters he's drawn since the early to mid-2000s but he'd for sure find it interesting as it's more of a fun project to a new hobby of mine, learning not only JavaScript but also learning a bit of back-end and basic data management in the process of other projects I do.

 Initially, I wanted to show realtime data from Google Sheets and render data via a chart library from a website and I'd thought I'll take one of my favorite artists and run it through this process.

-In the early stages of this project - I'm kinda lacking backend knowledge and I needed a help with [@thatITfox][it] for setting up a Flask web server, and now currently working with Redis stuff!
+In the early stages of this project - I have limited backend knowledge and I needed a help with [@thatITfox][it] for setting up a Flask web server, and now currently working with Redis stuff!

 ### Isn't this taking it too far?

-Well, as someone who admires his art, yes... to some extent.
+As someone who admires his art, yes... to some extent.
 Well, sure - it may feel like I watch him on every step, but trust me, I only use them for analytical and informational purposes; parsing drawing data on his Twitter profile would be difficult and will require more work.